 The Library of Congress’s immigration collection contains information on different immigrant groups, the timelines of their immigration, maps of their settlement routes, and the reasons they came.
 Click the images on the left navigation bar to learn about each group.

 THE KU KLUX KLAN

-The concern that a white, Protestant, Anglo-Saxon United States was under siege by throngs of undesirables was not exclusively directed at foreigners.
+The concern that a White, Protestant, Anglo-Saxon United States was under siege by throngs of undesirables was not exclusively directed at foreigners.
 The sense that the country was also facing a threat from within its borders and its own citizenry was also prevalent.
 This sense was clearly reflected in the popularity of the 1915 motion picture, D. W. Griffith’s The Birth of a Nation (Figure 24.10).
-Based on The Clansman, a 1915 novel by Thomas Dixon, the film offers a racist, white-centric view of the Reconstruction Era.
-The film depicts noble white southerners made helpless by northern carpetbaggers who empower freed slaves to abuse white men and violate women.
-The heroes of the film were the Ku Klux Klan, who saved the whites, the South, and the nation.
-While the film was reviled by many African Americans and the NAACP for its historical inaccuracies and its maligning of freed slaves, it was celebrated by many whites who accepted the historical revisionism as an accurate portrayal of Reconstruction Era oppression.
+Based on The Clansman, a 1915 novel by Thomas Dixon, the film offers a racist, White-centric view of the Reconstruction Era.
+The film depicts noble White southerners made helpless by northern carpetbaggers who empower freed Black people to abuse White men and violate women.
+The heroes of the film were the Ku Klux Klan, who saved the Whites, the South, and the nation.
+While the film was reviled by many African Americans and the NAACP for its historical inaccuracies and its maligning of freed people, it was celebrated by many Whites who accepted the historical revisionism as an accurate portrayal of Reconstruction Era oppression.
 After viewing the film, President Wilson reportedly remarked, “It is like writing history with lightning, and my only regret is that it is all so terribly true.”

 Artistic License and the Censor

 In a letter dated April 17, 1915, Mary Childs Nerney, a secretary of the NAACP, wrote to a local censor to request that certain scenes be cut from The Birth of a Nation.